 Adopting a dog can be such a rewarding and worthwhile experience.
-As well as there being lots of APBT’s (including the Red Nose variety) in shelters across the country, there are also lots in foster homes through rescues that do not keep dogs in a kennel environment.
-This can be a good route to consider if you would like to find a dog that has already been assessed in a home environment.
+There are many APBTs (including the Red Nose variety) in shelters across the country and foster homes through rescues that do not keep dogs in a kennel environment.
+This can be a good route to consider if you want to find a dog that has already been assessed in a home environment.

-Breed Specific Legislation (BSL) relates to the laws around dogs that have been ‘labelled’ as being dangerous and more of a risk to the general public.
-These legislations vary across countries and also across the different States in the US.
-In some States, the American Pit Bull Terrier is a banned breed; in others, the dogs are not allowed to be out in public spaces unless they are on a leash and wearing a muzzle.
+Breed Specific Legislation (BSL) relates to the laws around dogs that have been ‘labeled’ as being dangerous and more of a risk to the general public.
+These legislations vary across countries and also across the different states in the US.
+In some states, the American Pitbull Terrier is a banned breed.
+In others, the dogs are not allowed to be out in public spaces unless they are on a leash and wearing a muzzle.

 Many animal welfare advocates and campaigners see the legislation as being woefully inappropriate.
 It is recognized by many dog behavior experts that targeting irresponsible owners, rather than punishing particular breeds overall, would be a much more effective way to tackle the problem of dog attacks.